The Euro: the Second Most Traded Currency in the World

-If you’re looking for information surrounding the euro, its history or its value, here’s the help you need.
+If you’re looking for information surrounding the euro, its history or its value, you can find it here.

 The euro (EUR, €) is a common currency shared by 19 European Union (EU) member states.
 Introduced in 1999, over 337.5 million EU citizens now use the euro and it is the second most traded currency in the world.
 Not all EU member states use the euro as their official currencies, with the United Kingdom and Denmark employing opt-out clauses that exempt them from participation.

 Member states of the EU that have adopted the euro include Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Slovakia, Slovenia and Spain.
-Four other European nations use the euro as their official currency, as do overseas territories of EU members.
+Four other European nations use the euro as their official currency, as do overseas territories belonging to EU members.

-The European Central Bank (ECB), along with national central banks of euro area nations, hold responsibility for eurozone’s monetary policy and together it makes the Eurosystem.
+The European Central Bank (ECB) along with the national central banks of euro area nations hold responsibility for eurozone’s monetary policy, and together it makes the Eurosystem.
 Individual national authorities retain control over structural and fiscal policies, but they have to work in tandem to attain common objectives surrounding aspects like stability and growth.
 The Stability and Growth pact contains previously agreed upon rules about fiscal discipline and it serves as a vital coordination structure.

 Value and exchange rates of the euro